Neomediatech/dovecot/README.md

 ![](https://img.shields.io/github/last-commit/Neomediatech/dovecot-alpine.svg?style=plastic)
 ![](https://img.shields.io/github/repo-size/Neomediatech/dovecot-alpine.svg?style=plastic)

-# dovecot-alpine
-Dockerized version of Dovecot, based on Alpine Linux
+Dockerized version of Dovecot, based on Ubuntu

 ## Usage
 You can run this container with this command:
-`docker run -d --name dovecot-alpine -p 110:110 -p 143:143 -p 993:993 -p 995:995 neomediatech/dovecot-alpine`
+`docker run -d --name dovecot -p 110:110 -p 143:143 -p 993:993 -p 995:995 neomediatech/dovecot`

 Logs are written inside the container, in /var/log/dovecot/dovecot.log, and on stdout.
 You can see realtime logs running this command:
-`docker logs -f dovecot-alpine`
+`docker logs -f dovecot`
 `CTRL c` to stop seeing logs.

 If you want to map logs outside the container you can add: